 Response: The ICC Statute contains the due process rights found in the US Constitution and now well recognized in international standards of due process, with the exception of the American right to jury trial.

-In the negotiations, the US accepted the absence of jury trial because civil law systems, which formed the large majority of states negotiating the ICC Statute, do not have jury trials and because it actually is extremely impractical to empanel a jury of peers from the international community to pass judgment on the crimes and defendants of the ICC.
+In the negotiations, the US accepted the absence of jury trial because it actually is extremely impractical to empanel a jury of peers from the international community to pass judgment on the crimes and defendants of the ICC.
 Indeed, just as the UN ad hoc tribunals for the former Yugoslavia and for Rwanda rely on panels of experienced judges, so too would the ICC require the expertise and integrity of judges to examine these complex crimes.
 Any potential American defendant, as unlikely as that might be, would doubtless prefer expert judges to rule on his or her conduct than a cross-section of foreign nationals drawn from around the world.
 There is a real difference between an international trial and a domestic trial for these purposes.

-In any event, US servicemembers do not necessarily enjoy a constitutional right to jury trial under US law.
+In any event, US servicemembers do not have a right to jury trials under US law.
 Also, pursuant to the many extradition treaties to which the US is a party, the US may, and occasionally does, extradite a US citizen to foreign courts that lack the right to jury trial and other due process rights.
-The ICC's procedures are more analogous to US law than perhaps any other state's legal system, so it would be more advantageous for an American citizen to be tried before the ICC, if that unlikely event ever were to occur, than in most foreign courts.